-Consider the following points before installing Apache or IBM HTTP Web Agent:
+Consider the following before installing Apache or IBM HTTP Web Agent:

 - SELinux can prevent the web server from accessing agent libraries, and the agent from being able to write to audit and debug logs.
-For more information, refer to Troubleshoot. - By default, 32 agent instances can run at the same time in a single installation.
-For information about changing the limit, refer to AM MAX AGENTS in Environment variables. - (For Apache Web Agent) By default, the agent replaces authentication functionality provided by Apache, for example, the mod_auth modules.
+Learn more in Troubleshoot. - By default, 32 agent instances can run at the same time in a single installation.
+You can find information about changing the limit in AM_MAX_AGENTS in Environment variables. - (For Apache Web Agent) By default, the agent replaces authentication functionality provided by Apache, for example, the mod_auth modules.
 Configure Use Built-in Apache HTTPD Authentication Directives to use built-in Apache authentication directives such as AuthName, FilesMatch, and Require for specified not-enforced URLs.